gakalmar/Notes/JS_Basics.md

         }                                     Every function returns a value, even if the return keyword is not used.
 The default return value is *undefined*

         console.log(funcName(arg1, arg2));  //The return value only gets displayed once it is called with the console log function.

+        **return default is undefuned, so even if a function does something (eg. prints something), but the return keyword is not used, it's value will be undefined